The first part of the report lists the PFAS compounds detected along with the level in your sample, This is measured in ng/mL.

 Our test is extremely sensitive.
 However, as with all tests, we have to be careful not to provide people with a so-called "false positive" result.
 This means that when we detect only a tiny amount of a substance we have to determine whether it was a real detection or not.
 For most of our tests, this level is 0.1 ng/mL.
 If a result is shown as "not detected" this means we either really detected nothing, or the level was below that threshold.

 When there is a really high level of a compound in your blood it may be higher than the range we have currently validated for accuracy.
 In this case, we will first try diluting the sample down and testing again.
-When the level is still too high, we will report it as "Out of Reportable Range".
+When the level is still too high, we will report it as "Above Reportable Range".
+We regularly review test results, and if we see this happening too frequently, we will extend the reportable range for our test.

 In addition to the Relentless Health blog, an organization called PFAS Exchange provides a good starting point to better understand all aspects of PFAS.
 The Environmental Working Group also has an extensive list of resources regarding PFAS.